About Astrid V.J.

 Elisabeth & Edvard: The Siblings' Tale is my debut fantasy duology.
 I share many of my insights and truly hope it will inspire a generation of indomitable change-makers to work together to correct some of the major social problems this current century brings with it.

-More writing, including an epic witches & wizards fantasy trilogy that begins in Uganda, are on their way, so stay tuned!
+More writing, including an epic witches & wizards urban fantasy trilogy that begins in Uganda, and a Fantasy/Space-opera cross-over series are on their way, so stay tuned!